hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 Now click the "Login" link on the top right.
 The login box should animate (GreenSock.js) into the view.
 The login box has validation and an error display that slides down at the top of the login container (try entering an invalid username or password).
 Animations for the error display are good old CSS Animations using setTimeout.

+Any errors that occur outside of the current component (background asynchronous calls) are bubbled up to a SystemErrorContainer.
+This container uses [Yahoo's react-sticky node](https://github.com/yahoo/react-stickynode) incase the user was halfway down the page when the error occurred.

+On the .NET Core side of things, I configured CORS and JWT authentication.

 Per the instructions, login with a Username of "test@test.com" and a Password of "Password".

 >**Courses**